Follow these tips to use guest posting for building your brand’s online profile

 #3 – Template 3

 Sometimes telling bloggers that you randomly stumbled on their website while researching can work.
-You can also add a list of a few topics that you can write articles about.
+You can also add a list of topics you are familiar with.

 Hey [Name],